BLOG

 In addition, under the Employment Rights Bill, employers will have a duty to offer a guaranteed hours contract to qualifying workers that reflects the hours they regularly work over a reference period.
 This reference period is yet to be determined but is expected to be 12 weeks.

-Employers will be required to give workers reasonable notice of shifts and reasonable notice of any cancellations or changes to a shift.
+Employers will be also required to give workers reasonable notice of shifts and reasonable notice of any cancellations or changes to a shift.
 What’s more, workers will be entitled to compensation if their shift is cancelled, moved or curtailed at short notice.

 Do you need support?